panaversity/learn-agentic-ai/06_prompt_driven_development/00_prompt_architect/readme.md

 ---

 ### 1. **Prompt Engineering for Code Generation**
-You engineered precise natural language instructions (prompts) to get [Cursor](https://cursor.com/) (powered by LLMs like Claude 41.) or [ChatGPT 5 Codex(https://openai.com/index/introducing-upgrades-to-codex/)] to generate, modify, and explain code — without writing it yourself.
+You engineered precise natural language instructions (prompts) to get [Cursor](https://cursor.com/) (powered by LLMs like Claude 41.) and/or [ChatGPT 5 Codex](https://openai.com/index/introducing-upgrades-to-codex/) to generate, modify, and explain code — without writing it yourself.

 > 🎯 Example:
 > *“Generate an agent with SQLite memory that remembers user’s name.”*